DFE-Digital/apply-for-teacher-training/app/views/content/privacy_policy.md

 You can also use our contact form to [get in touch with our Data Protection Officer](https://form.education.gov.uk/en/AchieveForms/?form_uri=sandbox-publish://AF-Process-f1453496-7d8a-463f-9f33-1da2ac47ed76/AF-Stage-1e64d4cc-25fb-499a-a8d7-74e98203ac00/definition.json&redirectlink=%2Fen&cancelRedirectLink=%2Fen).

-Once a candidate has enrolled with a teacher training provider, we won’t be able to ask them to remove personal data from their systems.
+Once a candidate has enrolled with a teacher training provider, we will not be able to ask them to remove personal data from their systems.
 Please contact the provider separately.

 For further information or to raise a concern, visit the [Information Commissioner’s Office](https://ico.org.uk/) (ICO).